Types of urinary incontinence

 For stress incontinence, treatment options include:

 Pelvic floor exercises.
-If you've had a baby, chances are you've been told to do Kegel exercises.
+If you've had a baby, chances are you've been told to do pelvic floor (Kegel) exercises.
 These help to strengthen the pelvic floor after childbirth.
-It is wise to keep doing the Kegels to keep your pelvic muscles and tissues strong, which can help prevent stress incontinence.
-Best of all, Kegels can be done anytime, anywhere.
-To do Kegels, pretend you are trying to stop the flow of urine or stop passing wind.
-Kegel exercises should be done every day, five times a day.
+It is wise to keep doing these exercises to keep your pelvic muscles and tissues strong, which can help prevent stress incontinence.
+Best of all, pelvic floor exercises can be done anytime, anywhere.
+To do them, pretend you are trying to stop the flow of urine or stop passing wind.
+Pelvic floor exercises should be done every day, five times a day.
 Each time you contract the muscles of the pelvic floor, hold for a slow count of five and then relax.
-Repeat this 10 times for one set of Kegels.
+Repeat this 10 times for one set of exercises.